Cremation Package Questions

 When you select either our Priority or Premium Cremation Packages your loved one’s cremation is given precedence over those that have chosen our Basic Cremation Package.
 Our staff will process the death certificate, request permits and handle other details required to move forward with the cremation as a matter of greatest importance.
 Once the necessary permits are secured, your loved one’s cremation will take place prior to any other cremations taking place.

-Death Certificate Questions
+Death Certificated Questions

 The short answer is four to six weeks.
 We have written a blog article that gives more explanation about the process and timeline.